mathisdt/sdb2/README.md

 # Song Database

 The Song Database is a program to show lyrics on a digital projector for worship in a congregation.
+It can also display calendar events or a slide show.

 ## Features: